lvyitian/briar-gtk/TRANSLATION.md

 _This section is of interest only for developers of Briar GTK_.

 To update translations locally, first install `transifex-client`.
-You can then pull updates with `tx pull`.
+You can then pull updates with `tx pull -a`.

 This is how updating translations in Briar GTK works: